influxdata/docs-v2/content/enterprise_influxdb/v1.9/features/users.md

 ### Statement to Permission

 The following table describes database statements and the permissions required to execute them.
-It also describes whether these permissions apply just to InfluxDB (Database) or InfluxDB Enterprise (Cluster).
+It also describes whether these permissions apply the the database or cluster level.

 | Statement                      | Permissions                            | Scope    |                                                                          |
 |--------------------------------|----------------------------------------|----------|--------------------------------------------------------------------------|